 Our advice is to take some time to grieve, spend time with loved ones, and deal with the immediate needs in front of you such as burial and funeral arrangements.
 There is no hurry for probate.
 When you are ready, the first steps on the legal end are to locate the original Will and obtain a death certificate.
 The funeral home usually will order death certificates for you.
-Copies are fine for most purposes, so it is not necessary in most cases to order more than a few.
+Copies are fine for most purposes, so it is usually not necessary to order more than a few.
 Wills usually can be found with the deceased person’s important papers or in a safe deposit box.
 An attorney’s office often will have the original, and the attorney’s contact information should be on copies of the documents.
 The Personal Representative named in the Will or a close relative is usually the person who meets first with an attorney or files with the probate court.

-If this is you, your next steps are to get addresses for the deceased person’s closest relatives and anyone named in the Will, as you will need this information when filing probate.
-Finally, it is helpful to compile a list or file of documents with details of the deceased person’s assets.
+If this is you, your next steps are to get addresses for the deceased person’s closest relatives and anyone named in the Will, as you will need this information when filing for probate.
+It also is helpful to compile a list or file of documents with details of the deceased person’s assets.
 This information may be found in that person’s desk or files.
 If not, their mail often contains financial statements, past tax returns will contain details of assets, and a safe deposit box may contain deeds, insurance policies and such.
 Not all estates require legal representation, but you may find it helpful to at least consult with an attorney.
 Port City Legal offers both consultations and full representation.
 In some cases, you may want some advice on what you need to do and how to file the initial forms with the court, but otherwise be fine to administer the estate on your own.
 If you wish, Port City Legal can handle all aspects of the estate from locating assets to preparing final accountings and tax filings.

 I WAS NAMED PERSONAL REPRESENTATIVE IN A WILL.
 WHAT SHOULD I DO?